bucketco/bucket-javascript-sdk/FEEDBACK.md

 ## Global feedback configuration

-The Bucket SDK feedback UI is configured with reasonable defaults of an english language, positioning itself as a [dialog](#dialog) in the lower right-hand corner of the viewport and with a [light-mode theme](#custom-styling).
+The Bucket SDK feedback UI is configured with reasonable defaults, positioning itself as a [dialog](#dialog) in the lower right-hand corner of the viewport, displayed in english, and with a [light-mode theme](#custom-styling).

 These settings can be overwritten when initializing the Bucket SDK: